Fibromyalgia is a world of mystery and this natural fibromyalgia treatment guide will help you to clear up this mystery.

 By getting rid of mold, you can improve the symptoms of fibromyalgia and other health issues co-existing with it.

-The best way to test for mold toxicity is the GPL-MycoTox Profile by the Great Plains Laboratory.
+The best way to test for mold toxicity is the is with a Mycotoxin test.
 It is easy at-home testing that helps detect fungal toxins and assess mycotoxin exposures that wreak havoc on your health.